-Any score constraint that needs to check if no 2 exams have a topic which share a student are being scheduled close together (depending on the constraint: at the same time, in a row or in the same day), can simply use the TopicConflict instance as a problem fact, instead of having to combine every 2 Student instances.
+Any score constraint that needs to check if no 2 exams have a topic which share a student are being scheduled close together (depending on the constraint: at the same time, in a row or in the same day), can simply use the TopicConflict instance as a problem fact, instead of having to combine every 2 student instances.

 4.3.5.6.
-The cloneSolution method
+Cloning a Solution

-Most optimization algorithms use the cloneSolution() method to clone the solution each time they encounter a new best solution (so they can recall it later) or to work with multiple solutions in parallel.
+Most (if not all) optimization algorithms clone the solution each time they encounter a new best solution (so they can recall it later) or to work with multiple solutions in parallel.